 Abstract

-Background: Accumulating evidence shows that atrial fibrillation (AF) is associated with increased risk dementia.
+Background: Accumulating evidence shows that atrial fibrillation (AF) is associated with increased risk of dementia.
 Catheter ablation for AF prolongs the duration of sinus rhythm, thereby improving the quality of life.
-We aimed to investigate the association of ablation with the occurrence of dementia.
+We aimed to investigate the association of catheter ablation of AF with the occurrence of dementia.

 Methods: From the Korean National Health Insurance Service database, 194,928 adult patients (18 years) with newly diagnosed AF were treated with ablation or medical therapy (antiarrhythmic or rate control drugs) between 1 January 2005 and 1 December 2015.
-Among these patients without history of dementia, this study included 9119 patients with ablation and 17,978 patients with medical therapy.
+Of patients without a history of dementia, we studied 9119 patients undergoing ablation and 17,978 patients managed with medical therapy.
 The time at risk was counted from the first medical therapy, and ablation was analyzed as time varying covariate.
 Propensity score matching was used to correct for differences between the groups.

 Results: After propensity score matching, the ablation and medical therapy groups had similar background characteristics.
 During a median (25th, 75th percentiles) follow-up of 39 (16, 76) months, compared to medical therapy patients, ablated patients showed lower incidence and risk of overall dementia (5.1 and 8.0 per 1000 person-years, respectively; hazard ratio [HR] 0.66, 95% CI 0.54-0.79).
-Ablation was associated with a lower risk of overall dementia even after censoring for incident stroke (HR 2.8, 95% CI 1.7-4.0), and regardless of age, heart failure, stroke history and risk of stroke.
-Although ablation was also associated with lower risk of each subtype including Alzheimer’s disease and vascular dementia, but not after censoring for stroke.
+Ablation was associated with a lower risk of overall dementia even after censoring for incident stroke (HR 2.8, 95% CI 1.7-4.0), regardless of age, heart failure, stroke history and risk of stroke.
+Ablation was also associated with lower risk of dementia subtypes including Alzheimer’s disease and vascular dementia, but this was non-significant after censoring for stroke.

 Conclusion: In this nationwide cohort of AF patients treated with catheter ablation or medical therapy, ablation was associated with lower risks of overall dementia.
+This relationship was also evident after censoring for incident stroke, and adjusting for clinical confounders.

 Keywords: atrial fibrillation, catheter ablation, dementia